rjlee/actual-tx-linker/README.md

 - `--max-links-per-run` (number, default 50): cap changes per run for safety
 - `--pair-multiples` (boolean, default true): when multiple same-day, same-amount candidates exist on both sides, pair deterministically by id instead of skipping as ambiguous
 - `--verbose` (boolean): more logs

+Env vs CLI precedence

+- All of the above env vars act as defaults.
+Any CLI flag explicitly provided overrides the corresponding env var for that run.

 Repair specifics